Satya Sai Chouraha

 Satya Sai is a residential locality within the largest city and commercial hub Indore, Madhya Pradesh, India.
-Here also many developers and real estate prices have shot up and are comparable to any posh areas of Indore, in large part because of the continued boom of immigrants.
+Real estate prices have shot up here and are comparable to any posh areas of Indore, in large part because of the continued boom of immigrants.

-The area is named after the popular school Shri Satya Sai Vidya Vihar which is among the prominent English schools of Indore.
+The area is named after the school Shri Satya Sai Vidya Vihar, which is among the prominent English schools of Indore.

 Outlook

-Satya Sai is known for its popular Sathya Sai School as well as the Ashram run by the school ashram samiti.
+Satya Sai is known for its popular Sathya Sai School] as well as the Ashram run by the school ashram samiti.

 It is a link for the prominent 20,000 bedded Bombay Hospital, the only NABH accredited hospital of the city.

 Society Flats in Satya Sai

 A lot of society are blooming up here along with hotels and motels.
 The housing society include :